 - 2. Open the 1-BIM file and replace "RV.height" with 3.0.
 This assigns the mean value to the building height. - 3.
-Change the working directory to createEVENT and run the command:
+Now we can generate the event input file by running the command:

 '''

-./LLNL_SW4 -filenameBIM ../createBIM/1-BIM.json -filenameEVENT 1-EVENT.json -filenameHFmeta HFmeta -pathSW4results ./Hayward7.0/ -getRV
+LLNL_SW4 -filenameBIM 1-BIM.json -filenameEVENT 1-EVENT.json -

+filenameHFmeta ../data/HFmeta -pathSW4results

+../data/Hayward7.0/ -getRV

 '''

 This will create the 1-EVENT.json file.
-The previous command assumed the Hayward 7.0 ground motion files mentioned in the data section is inside the createEVENT directory in a sub-directory called Hayward 7.0, if the ground motion files are in different path, the command line argument will need to be adjusted accordingly.
+The previous command assumed the Hayward 7.0 ground motion files mentioned in the data section is inside the createEVENT directory in a sub-directory called Hayward7.0, if the ground motion files are in different path, the command line argument will need to be adjusted accordingly.

-4. Change the working directory to createSAM and run the command:
+4. To generate the structural analysis model, run the command:

-'''

-./MDOF-LU -filenameBIM ../createBIM/1-BIM.json -filenameEVENT ../createEVENT/1-EVENT.json -filenameSAM 1-SAM.json -hazusData ./data/HazusData.txt -getRV
+''' MDOF-LU -filenameBIM 1-BIM.json -filenameEVENT 1-EVENT.json - filenameSAM 1-SAM.json -hazusData ../data/HazusData.txt -getRV '''

-'''

 This should create a 1-SAM.json file that only has.
 In this case, the createSAM application cannot create the structural and material properties without values assigned to the random variables for the stiffness and damping factors.
-Open the 1-SAM.json file and replace both "RV.kFactor" and "RV.dampFactor" with 1.0, which is the mean value for both random varriable.
+Open the 1-SAM.json file and replace both "RV.kFactor" and "RV.dampFactor" with 1.0, which is the mean value for both random variables.